elchs/LetoDBf/Readme.txt

       5.1 Connecting to the server

- NEW, experimental:
+      # .. without source change -- NEW [ not xHarbour ]

- by providing a "rddleto.ini" ( sample file in "bin" dir ) containing a valid server IP | DNS name, [ Server = plain name or with preleading "//" and optional server port ':' ], --> your application at startup, during the init of "LETO" RDD, tries to connect to the server, and quits! if that failed.
-This approach needs no software changes.
+ By providing a "rddleto.ini" ( sample file "rddleto.txt" in "tests" dir ) with server IP|DNS name,
+ [ Server = ...  plain name or with preleading "//" and optional server port ':' ],
+ --> your application at startup, during the init of "LETO" RDD, tries to connect to the server, and !quits! if that failed.
- Use 'DETECT' instead server IP | DNS to broadcast for server with a Leto_Detect().
+ Use 'DETECT' instead server IP|DNS to broadcast for server with a Leto_Detect() at app start, which have set in letodb.ini [ BC_Service ] to answer such requests.
+ That means no config work to be done, the server must be up and clients should then find it.

+      # .. with adding a few lines source

- Look for example given in tests/basic.prg: common way is to add a short sequence about "leto_Connect()" to existing source, example place it in function main().
+ The 'traditional' common way is to add a short sequence about "leto_Connect()" to existing source, example place it in function main().
 Take a look into 'tests/basic.prg'

+      IF leto_Connect( "//192.168.7.42:2812/" ) < 0
+         QUIT
+      ENDIF

+ This opens possibilities like multiple connect requests, detailed feedback about failed, or if you application need to connect to multiple !
+LetoDBf server, check detailed params of leto_Connect() in: 7.1

+      5.1.2 building your application

  Hopefully you did not set the second param of: DbUseArea( , cDriver, ... ) or used the "VIA" option of the "USE command": then remove cDriver for all WA to be used with LetoDBf.